 Fira is the main town of Santorini located on the top of a cliff of the caldera.
 It has a few museums, the cable car, a few bars and clubs and it’s central location is the base for the public buses to go to and from many other parts of the island.

 Shine and myself decided to spend the rest of the day here to shop for souvenirs and to eat.
-Oh, how we’ll miss the yummy Greek food, sob.
-Apparently, we actually arrived at around 1130am but most of the shops and eateries were still closed, again, due to the low season.
+We’ll miss the yummy Greek food.
+We arrived at around 1130am but most of the shops and eateries were still closed due to the low season.
 Most of the shops and restaurants opened at around noon or later but closed early at about 4pm to 6pm.
-But fret not, all is not hopeless, just look to the locals!
+But fret not, just look to the locals!
 We ate at this little place just by the road where the locals dined and the food was great!
 Then again, almost everywhere we ate in Greece was great.
-I’m such a pig like that.

-And of course, thank you to my Shine for bringing me to Santorini and Athens.
-Although it was meant to be your 30th birthday trip, you wanted to surprise me by bringing us to this place that I’ve always talked about since we’ve started dating.
-Truly, you are the best thing that has ever happened to me.
-To more couplemoons (if I didn’t scare you enough) and a happy future together.
+And of course, thank you Shine for bringing me to Santorini and Athens.
+Although it was meant to be your 30th birthday trip, you wanted to surprise me by bringing us to this place that I’ve always talked about since we’ve started dating, that’s very sweet.
 I love you my Sunshine.

 On this episode, we walked down 600 flights of stairs down Old Fira Port, ride on a Pirate Ship to…